If possible, it is best practice for historical datasets to be ingested as APPEND

-decorator in Python transforms to append these regular SNAPSHOTs into a historical version of that dataset.
-See the Warnings below for the caveats around the fragility of this approach.
+decorator in Python transforms to append these regular snapshots into a historical version of that dataset.
+See the warnings below for caveats and the potential fragility of this approach.

 The incremental decorator applies additional logic to the read/write modes on the inputs and output.
 In the example above, we use the default read/write modes for the input and output.